A. K. Antony

+He served as five terms as a Member of the Rajya Sabha.
+He was also elected to the Kerala Legislative Assembly on five occasions from the constituencies of Cherthala (1970, 1996 and 2001), Kazhakootam (1977) and Tirurangadi (1995).

 Early life and education

-A. K. Antony was born to a Suriyani Nasrani family at Cherthala, near Alleppey in Travancore as the son of Arackaparambil Kurien Pillai and Aleykutty Kurian.
+A. K. Antony was born at Cherthala, near Alleppey in Travancore as the son of Arackaparambil Kurien Pillai and Aleykutty Kurian.
 His father died in 1959 and Antony self-financed part of his education through odd jobs.

 Antony completed his primary education at Holy Family Boys High school (Lower primary) and Government Boys High school (Upper primary), Cherthala and completed his Bachelor of Arts from Maharaja's College, Ernakulam and Bachelor of Law from Government Law College, Ernakulam.

 Political career

-Antony entered politics as a student leader in Cherthala Taluk (Alleppey District) as an activist of the Kerala Students Union under the guidance of M. A. John.
+Antony entered politics as a student leader in Cherthala Taluk (Alappuzha District) as an activist of the Kerala Students Union under the guidance of M. A. John.
 He has been an active leader of many strikes like Oru Ana Samaram (Single Penny Strike).
 He became the youngest president of Kerala Students Union in 1966 and also served in the Kerala Pradesh Congress Committee (KPCC) before becoming an All India Congress Committee (AICC) General Secretary in 1984.
 When he became KPCC president in 1972, he was the youngest person to hold that post.
 He was elected again as KPCC president in 1987, and was defeated by Vayalar Ravi in the KPCC presidential elections in 1991.